dariotrinchero/cli-tools/README.md

 ## Overview

-Scripts range from highly specific in utility (such as `distribute.py`) to fairly broad (such as `pdftools.py`).
+Scripts range from highly specific in utility (such as `appa-yip-yip.py`) to fairly broad (such as `pdftools.py`).
 Certain script functionality is little but a wrapper for a pre-existing command line utility like `qpdf`; in such cases, the script is designed to simplify the syntax and make the use of these tools more convenient and intuitive for whatever highly-specific application I require.

 ### Description of Scripts

-* `appa-yip-yip.py` - copies combination of random & recent music tracks from `~/Music` onto USB drive (automatically detected), replacing all files on the drive; this is to keep a fresh rotating sample of a large music library available for playback on the go (having been made for the *Toyota Yarris* sound-system, the script groups files into directories of 255 each, as the sound-system cannot read larger directories)
+* `appa-yip-yip.py` - interactive app which copies combination of random & recent `.mp3` tracks
+  from top level of `~/Music` onto USB drive (automatically detected), replacing all files on the drive; this is to keep a fresh rotating sample of a large music library available for playback on the go (having been made for the *Toyota Yaris* sound-system, the script groups files into directories of 255 each, as the sound-system cannot read larger directories); selection can be reviewed before writing, with recent tracks excluded, random tracks swapped or redrawn, and the number of each adjusted; files matching any regex patterns in `~/Music/.appa-nope-nope` are ignored
 * `ergo.py` - made to assist with card game, *Ergo*; outputs a list of atomic proposition which are (dis)proven by a given list of premises (propositional logic sentences)
 * `shortcut.py` - creates cross-platform, browser independent internet shortcut for a URL, based on